steal1702/BoTTT-III/README.md

 BoTTT III requires [node.js](http://nodejs.org/) to run.
 It has the same version requirements as [Pokemon Showdown itself](https://github.com/Zarel/Pokemon-Showdown).
 I recommend installing the most recent stable version.

 Next up is cloning this bot.
 This can be done in two ways: cloning it via `git` or downloading as ZIP.
-Downloading it as ZIP is the easy and lazy way, but is a lot less handy to update than cloning this repository.

 To install dependencies, run: